amplab/training/ampcamp/getting-started.md

 You should have received a USB stick containing the training materials.
 If you do not have one, please ask a TA.

 #### Remote Participants
-Please download the training materials from
+Please download the USB stick's contents from
 <a href="http://d12yw77jruda6f.cloudfront.net/ampcamp5-usb.zip">here</a>.

 ## Quick Start